mrush-ilao/ilao-documentation/docs/source/cms_redirects.rst

 If you need to redirect one page to another page (for example, "Old article" to "New article") so that users who access the old url are automatically moved to the new url.

+.. note:: You will need to do this for each language that the old article is available in as the path alias is different per language.

-Step 1: Grab the url you need to redirect from (for example, for an English legal content, legal-information/old-article) Step 2: Go to the edit form of the new page that you are redirecting TO Step 3: Click the Add URL redirect in the right pane
+**Step 1**: Grab the url you need to redirect from (for example, for an English legal content, legal-information/old-article)

+**Step 2**: Go to the edit form of the new page that you are redirecting TO

+**Step 3**: Click the Add URL redirect in the right pane

 .. image:: ../assets/cms-url-redirect-pane.png

-Step 4:  Fill out the add URL redirect form
+**Step 4**:  Fill out the add URL redirect form

 * Enter the path you are redirecting from.
 This is the legal-information/old-article for example
 * The To is likely already pre-populated but you likely have to edit it to trigger the autocomplete or you will get a path error on saving.